bendbennett/go-api-demo/README.md

 [gRPCurl](https://github.com/fullstorydev/grpcurl) (see [v0.2.0](#v0.2.0),
 [v0.3.0](#v0.3.0), [v0.4.0](#v0.4.0)).

+## <a name="v0.13.0"></a>v0.13.0

+Version `0.13.0` has been updated to use more recent versions of packages and docker images.
+A switch from open tracing to open telemetry has also been implemented.

 ## <a name="v0.12.0"></a>v0.12.0

 Uses Avro Schema for the serialization of users during CDC and deserialization when